halftime/Data-Dumps/README.md

 - will limit to 1 cent max bet
 - points system provides some extra value
 - 7/10 good while it lasts

+## betcenter.be
+- bets take longer to place, if denied move on to the next... (they know the line is busted)
+- all bets can be cancelled just after placing, getting you quick free exit incase the line moved
+- slightly different way of naming things; EG over 2.5 is noted as 3+ (3 goals or more) and under 2.5 is noted as (0-2)
+- 8/10

 ## sports.betway.be
 **27 aug 2024 - We write to inform you that Betway has now ceased its operations in Belgium.**